meowosaurus/aa-srppayouts/README.md

 # Current Features
 * Display a page with the maximum amount of ISK you're willing to reimburse
 * Dynamically add new ships, new payouts or new reimbursement reasons (columns)
-* A simple search bar
+* Simple search bar for the ship name
+* Sorting filters for each column

 ## TODO
-* Add sorting filters for each column
 * Add pagination
 * Add option to only show a certain amout of entries
 * Add admin option to easily change payout values for one ship type